-In this article, I will explain how to install and configure Azure AD Connect.
+In this article, I’ll walk you through how to install and configure Azure AD Connect.
 This solution allows you to synchronize your local directory (AD) to the Azure platform and use the same user accounts.

-In the following procedure I used the mail field as the authentication attribute.
+In the following procedure I used the mail field as an authentication attribute.

 The directory is not always enabled by default.
-To enable it, connect to your azure portal or Office 365.
+To activate it, log in to your Azure portal or Office 365.

 Fill out the form and click on Next 1.

-Enter 1 phone number and confirm by clicking on 2 next
+Enter a phone number and validate 1 by clicking on next 2

-Click 1 Getting started with your Azure subscription to access administration.
+Click on Get started with your Azure 1 subscription to access administration.

 Installing Azure AD Connect

-The client downloads to the Azure interface in the Azure Active Directory administration.
+The client downloads to the Azure interface in Azure Active Directory administration.

-Click on 1 Azure AD Connect and on the left available link 2 to download and run the installer.
+Click on Azure AD Connect 1 and on the link available on the left to download 2 and run the installer.

-Accept license conditions 1 and click Continue 2.
+Accept the license conditions 1 and click on Continue 2.

-Click Customize 1, this option will allow us to choose the authentication attribute.
+Click on Customize 1, this option will allow us to choose the authentication attribute.

 Click on Install 1.

-Select the authentication method 1 and click Next 2.
+Select the 1 authentication method then click on Next 2.

 Password synchronization allows users to log in with the same password as their Windows session.